Add a Site Widget Extension in the CLI

 Copy

-Select the option in the CLI menu to view your site widget in Editor.
+Select the option in the CLI menu to view your site widget in the editor.
 This will open your test site editor, where you can view and try out your site widget.
-The first time you run this command for a new site widget, you'll first be prompted to open the site editor to complete the installation.

 Tip: Access to site environment data and interact with other Wix Apps, such as Wix Stores and Wix Bookings, using the Site API.